shade/vscode-bitcoinscript/README.md

-# Bitcoin Script (BSL)
+# Bitcoin Script

-This is the syntax highlighting extension for Bitcoin Script.
-Specifically, this adheres to the grammar for post-genesis Bitcoin SV.
+This is the syntax highlighting extension for the Bitcoin Scripting Language also known as Bitcoin Script or simply, Script.
+Specifically, this extension adheres to the grammar for post-genesis Bitcoin SV.

 The file type for Bitcoin Script is `.bs`